ghd7262/ghd7262.github.io/_posts/2018-05-03-codility-max-counters.md

         return counter;
     }
 ```
 Here the time complexity is O(NM) because the loop has to perform the operation for the length of A (N), and for each loop, there are as many as `index`(M) number of times the loop has to repeat the operation.
-On code it seems as though the loop depth is one, the loop has to perform the operations for N*M number of times.
+On code it seems as though the loop depth is one.
+However, the program has to perform the operation for N*M number of times.

-Then, I thought too hard and confused myself with the idea that the max counter operation (A[K] == N + 1) before the very last one doesn't affect that outcome since every counters are just going to be set to the maximum value at the occurrence of the last max counter operation (*which is wrong*):
+Then, I thought too hard and confused myself with the idea that max counter operations (A[K] == N + 1) before the very last one don't affect the final outcome since every counter is just going to be set to the maximum value at the occurrence of the last max counter operation (*which is wrong*):

 ```java
 public int[] solution(int N, int[] A) {